 Learning to write is a lifelong process.
-There’s always some part of the craft you can be improving.
-For me, the quest to get better led to my reviewing books and participating in workshops… and now, I am teaching online courses through the UCLA Extension Writers’ Program.
+There’s always some element of the craft you can–and should!–be striving to improve.
+My quest to get better, as a writer, led to my reviewing books and participating in workshops… and now, I am teaching online courses through the UCLA Extension Writers’ Program.

 Working with new writers is something I am passionate about–it’s exciting, fun, and a constant challenge.
 Some of my students are literally finishing their first stories, while others are putting the final touches on polished, professional-caliber novels.
 I’ve seen students take rough drafts, shine them up and sell them.
 Helping people pursue their writing dreams is something I enjoy immensely.

 As part of my teaching practice, I sometimes blog about the craft of writing, generating mini-lectures and other resources for new authors.
 You can find a long list of my essays about craft here in the resources section of this site.
 Other, more casual writing-related observations are collected here.

-My courses reflect my belief that nobody writes perfect first drafts.
-I emphasize finishing drafts… and then getting them critiqued and revised.
+My courses reflect a belief that nobody writes immaculate first drafts.
+I emphasize finishing rough versions of your fiction… and then getting them critiqued and revised.
 I also assign a marketing plan in almost every course, for those writers who are already looking to find an audience.
-Though my primary focus is on the creative side of the equation, each class gives students a glimpse into the commercial side of writing, too.
+Though my primary focus is on the creative side of the equation, I strive in most classes to give students a glimpse into the commercial side of writing, too.

-I occasionally accept students with promising novel-length projects for intensive, one-on-one mentoring.
-Openings for mentoring come up once or twice a year; contact me directly at email@example.com to ask about my availability and submission process.
+I am still occasionally accepting individual students with promising novel-length projects for intensive, one-on-one mentoring.
+Openings for mentoring come up once or twice a year.
+Contact me directly to ask about my prices, availability, and audition process.